meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2013-10-21-meteor-weekly-meteor-ui-nodejs-security-fix-packaged-apps.md

 layout: meteor-weekly-post
 title: Meteor UI, NodeJS Security Fix, Packaged Apps and More
 category: meteorweekly
-summery: '<p>Meteor Cluster is a <a href="https://atmosphere.meteor.com/package/cluster">Smart Package</a> for meteor which allows you to run cluster of meteor nodes and scale horizontally, which is <a href="http://stackoverflow.com/a/13716069/457224">not possible</a> with the default meteor setup.</p>'
 ---

 ## Meteor UI - Preview Release